davidinfosec/whois-domain-info/README.md

 - Ensure that your API account has sufficient credits to perform the desired number of queries.
 - For more information on WhoisXMLAPI and available options, refer to the [official documentation](https://www.whoisxmlapi.com/).
-- Script is sort of slow at the momentum, be patient if you have a large quantity of domain names.
-It can take a long time to query, but once the list is complete, the csv will be processed.
-I will look to optimize this shortly, but wanted to get this tool out there for those who want it in its early stages.

 ## Changelog - November 24, 2024